Don't Procrastinate. Do It Now - 4W's & 2H's

-It should be noted that "decision delay" refers to other form of procrastination that delays a decision.
-If you are too hesitant to start one of the tasks, you should not try to get involved in a decision making.
+It should be noted that "decision delay" refers to other forms of procrastination that delay a decision.
+If you are too hesitant to start one of the tasks, you should not try to get involved in decision-making.

 One of the other three types of procrastinators is to hide the fact that he or she does not do any work or effectively manage time.
 Mostly it is because they are afraid of being lagging behind at work.
 When a hesitant person knows that a deadline is far away, it can be difficult to start a project.

 What Is The Root Cause Of Procrastination?